haondt/talos/README.md

 ### Webhooks

-After pushing an update, Talos can listen for pipeline events, and if a pipeline completes that references one of Talos' commits, it will notify the Discord channel.
+After pushing an update, Talos can listen for pipeline events and notify the Discord channel when a pipeline completes.
+It will only consider pipelines that reference one of its commits.

-The only configuration needed is the base url Talos should use to generate webhooks.
+The only required configuration is the base URL for webhook generation.

 ```json
 {